William Sauder

-Sauder graduated from the University of British Columbia in 1948, where he was a member of the Phi Delta Theta fraternity, with a Bachelor of Commerce degree, and later returned to the University of British Columbia as a member of the Board of Governors.
-He was ultimately appointed chair of the board, and later elected Chancellor, a position he held from 1996 to 2002.
+Sauder graduated from the University of British Columbia, where he was a member of the Phi Delta Theta fraternity, in 1948 with a Bachelor of Commerce degree, and later returned to the university as a member of the Board of Governors.
+He was ultimately appointed chair of the board, and was later elected Chancellor, a position he held from 1996 to 2002.
 He was awarded an honorary Doctor of Laws degree by UBC in 1990.

 On June 5, 2003, Sauder donated a $20 million endowment and the University of British Columbia's Faculty of Commerce and Business Administration which was subsequently renamed the Sauder School of Business.
 His gift of $20 million was the largest single private donation ever made to a Canadian business school at the time.

 In 2004, he was awarded the Order of British Columbia.

 William Sauder died after a brief illness on December 19, 2007.